top of page

 • certain cardiovascular conditions

-Importantly, local vaginal estrogenĀ is often safe even when systemic HRT is not and it can dramatically improve vaginal and urinary symptoms.
+Importantly, local vaginal estrogen is often safe even when systemic HRT is not, and it can dramatically improve vaginal and urinary symptoms.

 Some women thrive with it.